<!-- doc-length-limit: 1000 -->

 Warning: '==' (loose equality) is not supported in GocciaScript

-Loose equality's type coercion rules are notoriously confusing:
+Loose equality's type coercion rules are notoriously confusing, which is why the flag is off by default:

 "" == false // true